German fraternity under investigation for anti-Semitic crimes | DW | 08.09.2020

-A student group at the University of Heidelberg is accused of verbally and physically abusing a Jewish party guest.
-Police are also investigating individuals from other German universities who were present at the party.
+A student group at the University of Heidelberg has been accused of verbally and physically abusing a Jewish party guest.
+Police are also investigating individuals from other universities who were present at the party.

-Prosecutors said that seven men and one woman face charges of libel and inflicting bodily harm.
+Prosecutors said Tuesday that seven men and one woman faced charges of libel and inflicting bodily harm.
 In all, 27 people attended the party.
 Authorities in the states of Saarland and North Rhine-Westphalia are also looking into the incident as individuals from each were also in attendance.

-The accuser, a 25-year-old student who is a member of a different fraternity, claims that when it became known that he was of Jewish ancestry he was the recipient of anti-Semitic insults and then pelted with coins as well as beaten on his back and legs with belts.
-He filed charges that night.

 Read more: Inside the secretive fraternities of Germany and Austria